marcglasberg/fast_immutable_collections/README.md

 A `ListMap`  is a mutable, fixed-sized, and ordered map.

-Compared to a `LinkedHashMap`, a `ListMap` is also ordered, has a slightly worse performance, but uses less memory.
-It is not a `List`, but has some very efficient list methods, like `sort` and `shuffle`.
+Compared to a `LinkedHashMap`, a `ListMap` is also ordered, has a slightly worse performance when used as a map to retrieve elements by key, but uses less memory.

+A `ListMap` does not implement `List`, but it has some very efficient list methods, like `sort` and `shuffle`.

 Also, you can efficiently read its information by index, by using the `entryAt`, `keyAt` and `valueAt` methods.
 The disadvantage, of course, is that `ListMap` has a fixed size, while a `LinkedHashMap` does not.

 # 8. Extensions and Helpers